Part 3: Access Reports and Graphs

 5. Click Applyto accept your changes and to keep the Properties Browser open.

-Most of the Sensor () object's constraints are identical to the Facility () object's constraints.
-However, field-of-view is now available.
-Only Sensor () objects have this constraint.
-If this check box is selected, access is denied if the associated object is not within the field-of-view as defined by the angle settings for the sensor type in question.
+Most of the Sensor object's constraints are identical to its parent Facility object's constraints.
+However, the field of view constraint is now available.
+Only Sensor objects have this constraint.
+If this check box is selected, access is denied if the associated object is not within the field of view as defined by the angle settings for the sensor type in question.
+In this case, you also want to add a new Range constraint to the sensor.
+The range is measured as the distance between two objects.
+Set a Max Range constraint of 1500 kilometers on the sensor.

 1. Select the Constraints - Active page.